PreciousChicken/blog/content/posts/minimal-graphql-apollo-server.md

 Two important concepts within GraphQL are:

--  Schemas.
+-  Schema (referred to as `typeDefs` below).
 This defines the objects the queries will be calling.
 This includes what types make up the object (e.g. integer, string, etc).
 -  Resolvers.
 As GraphQL is essentially a layer that you can query sitting on top of a data store (for instance a SQL database), this is the interface where we access the datastore so returning the schema above.
 In the case of a SQL database this might be made up of SLQ statements (or a reference to a file that did contain those statements).

 ## Schema.js